2026-04-19

 These are different systems and they don't replace each other.

-Memory (MEMORY.md + daily logs) captures what happened: decisions made, lessons learned, recent events.
+Memory (MEMORY.md and daily logs) captures what happened: decisions made, lessons learned, recent events.
 It's a record of the past.

 Source-of-truth captures what's true now: current products, current prices, settled decisions.
 It's a snapshot of the present state.